xueliangGit/wx-sass/README.md

 gulp dev;

-the miniApp_xsb is your wechat minApp folder you can eidt this folder name in config.js for your porject
+the miniApp_xsb is your wechat minApp folder

+you can edit this folder‘s name in config.js for your porject